-Since the COVID-19 outbreak, Italy has been one of the most affected countries in Europe and the second for number of deaths.
-In this commentary, we discuss some lessons that we learned as healthcare providers working in a large public hospital during the pandemic, with a special focus on the importance of infection containment and early diagnosis, the role of swab, serological tests, home isolation and individual protection devices, and the available therapies and management indications to better face a possible new outbreak in the near future.
+The pandemic also severely affected health-care providers in many disciplines including general practitioners, anesthesiologists, otolaryngologists, and infectious medicine specialists [7,8].
+In this commentary, we discuss some lessons that we learned as health-care providers working in a large public hospital during the pandemic, with a special focus on the importance of infection containment and early diagnosis, the role of swab, serological tests, home isolation and individual protection devices, and the available therapies and management indications to better face a possible new outbreak in the near future.